WBAA: 1929 fire, rebuild, and full-time operation

 On the afternoon of March 14, 1929, a fire erupted that destroyed the facilities of WBAA; it was reported to have started when a spark ignited hydrogen gas that was leaking from batteries.
 The blaze also caused smoke damage to the Electrical Engineering Building in which WBAA was located; some students had to be rescued from windowsills, where they had fled the advancing fire.
 Purdue immediately began planning to rebuild WBAA as a 1,000-watt station, but the FRC would only allow it to continue as a 500-watt outlet.
 Operations of WBAA resumed at the end of January 1930 after more than 10 months of silence; the facility was prepared to broadcast with 1,000 watts if the opportunity ever presented itself.
 Purdue also successfully applied to begin broadcasts with 1,000 watts during daylight hours.
 WCMA ceased broadcasts in 1932, with its time going to WKBF, which also purchased its assets.
 WKBF was allowed to use the frequency on a full-time basis from late May to October, when Purdue was on summer break.
 The station was rebuilt in 1933; all of the equipment was built on the Purdue campus.
-The large water-cooled transmitter, on the top floor of the Electrical Engineering Building, was in a space so inadequately ventilated that engineer Ralph Townsend wondered why it never burned up.
+The large water-cooled transmitter, on the top floor of the Electrical Engineering Building, was in a space so inadequately ventilated that engineer Ralph Townsley wondered why it never burned up.

 In 1934, the FRC granted full time to WKBF and moved WBAA to a new frequency, 890 kHz, which it would share with WILL, the former WRM in Illinois.
 Broadcasting on the new dial position began that August.
 That fall, it broadcast for four and a half hours a day, six days a week.

 As early as 1937, Purdue filed to relocate the transmitter and increase daytime power to 5,000 watts.
 The first proposal involved relocating the transmitter to a more central location in the state and establishing a studio in Indianapolis, as well as converting WBAA into a partly commercial operation; this was vetoed by the Purdue board of trustees.
 The Federal Communications Commission (FCC) approved in November 1940, setting up an eventful 1941 for the Purdue station.
 In February, the studios moved out of three rooms in the Electrical Engineering Building to the Elliott Hall of Music.
 The new transmitter site was not ready for several more months, but one last change was in store for the old one; on March 29, WBAA moved from 890 to 920 kHz, along with all stations on that frequency, as part of the frequency reorganization of NARBA.
-Broadcasting began with the 5,000-watt facility on September 27; the site included three 265 ft towers to support the directional antenna pattern used at night.
+Broadcasting began from the new 5,000-watt transmitter south of Lafayette on September 27; the site included three 265 ft towers to support the directional antenna pattern used at night.